stac-api-extensions/children/README.md

 It is considered a best practice to structure the hierarchy in a way that the children for each individual request only consist of a single type.

+### Filtering by Type

+Because the `children` array is polymorphic (containing both `Catalog` and `Collection` objects), implementations MAY support a `type` query parameter to allow clients to filter the response to a specific resource type.

+* `GET .../children?type=Catalog` - Returns only child Catalogs.
+* `GET .../children?type=Collection` - Returns only child Collections.

+This is recommended for implementations where backend storage (e.g., Elasticsearch indices) or client logic benefits from strict typing.

 ## Pagination

 The `/children` endpoint supports a pagination mechanism that aligns with